medic/medic-docs/configuration/best-practices.md

 - All text should be set in sentence case (meaning the first letter of first word is capitalized, all other words lowercase, except for acronyms)
 - If hyphenation is needed, words should only be broken at syllables

-Specific examples:
+> Ex.
     - % Newborn Care Visit Within 72 hours → Newborn visits within 3 days
     - % of Under-5 Referrals Followed-up within 24 hours → U5 referral follow-ups within 1 day
     - % of Fever Tested with mRDT → Fever tested with mRDT
     - Pregnancies Registered This Month → Pregnancies registered
     - Births This Month → New births
     - Deliveries at Facility All Time → Deliveries at facility

 **Subtitle**